 “Transitional age”: menopause

-Sooner or later, every woman begins to feel the approach of a special period in her life, when her reproductive ability decreases.
+Sooner or later, every woman begins to feel the approach of a special period in her life when reproductive capacity decreases.
 This condition is called menopause.
-Many treat menopause as a disease, but it is important to understand that this is just another stage in a woman's life.
-You need to be ready for it and not be afraid.
+Many people treat menopause as a disease, but it is important to understand that this is just another stage in a woman’s life.
+You need to be prepared for it and not be afraid.

 Causes of menopause

-Menopause occurs due to the reorganization of the endocrine system of a woman, under the influence of which the hormonal background of the body changes.
-Sometimes a woman develops an early menopause.
-This is due to a strong shock, various surgical interventions and injuries.
+Menopause occurs due to the reorganization of a woman’s endocrine system, under the influence of which the hormonal background of the body changes.
+Sometimes a woman develops early menopause.
+This occurs due to severe shock, various surgical interventions and injuries.
 This usually happens as a result of a severe shock of a moral and psychological nature.
-Operations related to the removal of the internal genital organs of a woman, for example, uterus or ovaries also bring menopause closer.
-In addition to physical trauma, during such operations, a woman is also inflicted with a moral and psychological injury.
-The woman feels unattractive, old, or barren.
+Surgeries involving the removal of a woman's internal genitalia, e.g. uterus or the ovaries are also bringing the onset of menopause closer.
+In addition to physical trauma, such operations also cause moral and psychological harm to the woman.
+A woman feels unattractive, old or infertile.

-Other reasons also affect the timing of the onset of menopause - genetic predisposition, diseases of the endocrine system, bad habits and an immoral lifestyle, emotional state, mental disorders.
+Other reasons also influence the timing of menopause - genetic predisposition, diseases of the endocrine system, bad habits and immoral lifestyle, emotional state, mental disorders.

 Menopause in women: age

 On average, according to experts, the onset of menopause occurs at the age of 45-55 years.
-But these did not show the standard.
-Approximately 5% of women do not experience signs of menopause even at an older age, and about 8% of women notice the first symptoms of menopause at the age of 40.
+But what they showed was not the standard.
+About 5% of women do not experience signs of menopause even at an older age, and about 8% of women notice the first symptoms of menopause at the age of 40.

-To determine the critical age for yourself, ask your relatives at what age they felt the first symptoms of menopause, how it passed.
+To determine the critical age for yourself, ask your relatives at what age they felt the first symptoms of menopause and how it went.
 It is likely that your menopause will develop according to the same scenario.
-This does not apply to those cases where the cause of menopause consisted of surgery.
+This does not apply to those cases where the cause of menopause was surgical intervention.
 Remember that it is impossible to name the exact time of the onset of menopause for each specific woman.

 Menopause symptoms

-It is difficult to unequivocally determine the first symptoms of the approaching menopause.
-Each woman has her own.
-But there are several characteristic symptoms most commonly experienced by a woman.
-First of all, menstrual irregularities should be attributed to symptoms of this kind.
-In this case, menstruation goes without any system.
+It is difficult to unambiguously determine the first symptoms of approaching menopause.
+Every woman has her own.
+But there are several characteristic symptoms most often experienced by women.
+First of all, symptoms of this kind include menstrual irregularities.
+In this case, menstruation occurs without any system.

-At first there may be delays for several days, then this interval increases to several weeks and months.
-Women begin to feel sudden flashes of heat in the upper half of the body and head, the so-called "hot flashes".
-Many women develop abnormal heart rhythms.
-Due to hormonal changes, body weight increases, sleep worsens, often torments insomnia.
+At first there may be delays for several days, then this period increases to several weeks and months.
+Women begin to feel sudden attacks of heat in the upper half of the body and head, the so-called “hot flashes”.
+Many women experience heart rhythm disturbances.
+Due to hormonal changes, body weight increases, sleep deteriorates, and pain often occurs. insomnia.

-If you notice one of these symptoms in yourself, you do not need to worry and diagnose yourself in advance.
-Perhaps this is only a temporary single phenomenon.
-If the symptom has firmly entered your life, then it's time to admit that you have entered the initial phase of menopause.
+If you notice one of these symptoms, there is no need to worry and diagnose yourself in advance.
+Perhaps this is only a temporary isolated phenomenon.
+If the symptom has become firmly established in your life, then it’s time to admit that you have entered the initial phase of menopause.

-The beginning of the period of decline in fertility can be judged by the presence of several symptoms.
-In women, all the signs of this condition may appear, or there may be only a part of them.
-From the level of the hormone estrogen in the woman's body and the rate of its decline, one can judge how difficult this condition will be tolerated.
-So with an initially low level of estrogen and a slow decrease in it, a woman will not feel much discomfort.
-If estrogen levels are high, it will be difficult to manage symptoms.
+The beginning of a period of decreased fertility can be judged by the presence of several symptoms.
+Women may show all the signs of this condition, or maybe only some of them.
+The level of the hormone estrogen in a woman’s body and the rate at which it decreases can determine how difficult this condition will be tolerable.
+So, with an initially low level of estrogen and its slow decrease, the woman will not feel much discomfort.
+If estrogen levels were high, it will be difficult to cope with symptoms.

 What should you pay attention to?
-Where does the withering of a woman begin:
+Where does a woman’s withering begin:

 - Tides.
-In this state, a woman feels heat in the neck and head, the skin turns red, sweat appears.
+In this state, the woman feels heat in the neck and head, the skin turns red, and sweat appears.
 This state lasts for about five minutes.

 - Headache.

-- Sleep problems are extremely common in the onset of menopause.
-Insomnia drains a woman both physically and mentally.
+- Sleep problems are extremely common at the onset of menopause.
+Insomnia exhausts a woman both physically and mentally.

-- Depression is very common in menopause.
-The younger the woman is, the stronger the depression.
+- Depression is very common during menopause.
+The younger the woman is, the more severe the depression.

-- A woman feels helpless, often cries for no reason.
+- The woman feels helpless and cries often for no reason.

 - Changes in metabolism.
 This applies primarily to carbohydrate metabolism.
-Sugar often rises in women.
+Women's sugar levels often rise.

-- Sex drive fades away, the vagina becomes dry, body weight increases due to the weakening of the thyroid gland.
+- Sexual desire fades, the vagina becomes dry, body weight increases due to weakening of the thyroid gland.

 This list covers all the symptoms of approaching menopause.
-But depending on the individual condition of each woman, it can change.
+But depending on the individual condition of each woman, it may change.

-It is unambiguously difficult to answer the question about the duration of menopause.
-Here, heredity often plays a decisive role.
-It is likely that a woman's menopausal manifestations will last as long as close relatives of an older age.
+It is definitely difficult to answer the question about the duration of menopause.
+Here heredity often plays a determining role.
+It is likely that a woman’s menopause symptoms will last as long as those of close older relatives.

 In medicine, it is customary to divide menopause into three stages:

 - Premenopause begins from the moment when the first signs of menopause appear until the complete cessation of regular menstruation.
 This period takes approximately five years.
-Although for some women, it can be short - only a few months.
+Although for some women it may be short - only a few months.

 - Menopause begins with the last menstrual period and lasts exactly one year.

-- During postmenopause, all unpleasant symptoms stop.
+- During postmenopause, all unpleasant symptoms cease.
 This condition begins a year after the last menstruation and continues until the end of life.

-During the premenopausal period, the first functional changes in the body begin.
-This condition can last for up to six years.
-It was during this period that the first irregularities on the part of the menstrual cycle are observed.
+During premenopause, the first functional changes in the body begin.
+This condition can last up to six years.
+It is during this period that the first irregularities in the menstrual cycle are observed.
 Menstruation becomes scanty, and the duration of the cycle is disrupted.
-This indicates the extinction of ovarian function and insufficient production of the hormones estrogen and progesterone.
-The reproductive function of a woman decreases, it becomes more difficult for her to become pregnant.
+This indicates a decline in ovarian function and insufficient production of the hormones estrogen and progesterone.
+A woman’s reproductive function decreases and it becomes more difficult for her to become pregnant.

-If, in premenopausal women, a woman suddenly has heavy periods, it is necessary to urgently consult a gynecologist.
-Such a symptom may indicate an oncological disease of the reproductive system, which is very vulnerable in this period.
-After establishing the cause of heavy menstruation, the doctor will prescribe the necessary treatment.
+If a premenopausal woman suddenly begins to have heavy periods, she should immediately consult a gynecologist.
+Such a symptom may indicate an oncological disease of the reproductive system, which is very vulnerable during this period.
+After determining the cause of heavy menstruation, the doctor will prescribe the necessary treatment.

-After the last menstruation, ovulation finally stops and a real menopause sets in.
-A year after the last menstrual flow, it is considered abnormal that menstruation has begun again.
-At this time, the discharge of blood from the genitals is even dangerous to health.
-This may indicate diseases of the internal genital organs, which are characterized by bleeding - endometriosis, uterine cancer, and various inflammatory processes.
+After the last menstruation, ovulation finally stops and real menopause occurs.
+One year after the last menstrual flow, it is considered abnormal for menstruation to start again.
+At this time, bleeding from the genitals is even dangerous to health.
+This may indicate diseases of the internal genital organs, which are characterized by bleeding - endometriosis, uterine cancer, various inflammatory processes.

-As an exception, very scanty prolonged discharge from the genitals is allowed, reminiscent of menstruation when taking hormone-containing drugs.
-This is considered an acceptable way to delay the approach of old age.
-Such medicines can only be recommended by a specialist; it is categorically impossible to take them on your own.
+As an exception, very scanty, prolonged discharge from the genitals is allowed, reminiscent of menstruation when taking hormonal drugs.
+This is considered a valid way to delay the onset of old age.
+Such medications can only be recommended by a specialist; you should absolutely not take them on your own.

-The main sign of an approaching climax is hot flashes.
+The main sign of approaching menopause is hot flashes.
 These unpleasant conditions begin a couple of years before the onset of menopause and last from several months to 15 years.
 The vast majority of women experience them.
-Hot flashes are most difficult for women who start menopause early.
+Hot flashes are most difficult for women who have started menopause early.

 Hot flashes are caused by changes in hormone levels in the body.
-Estrogen is responsible for the body's thermoregulation.
-A decrease in its level is perceived by the brain as a signal of overheating of the body.
-An emergency discharge of thermal energy occurs: the heart beats at an accelerated pace, blood vessels dilate and sweat is released.
+Estrogen is responsible for thermoregulation of the body.
+A decrease in its level is perceived by the brain as a signal that the body is overheating.
+An emergency release of thermal energy occurs: the heart beats at an accelerated pace, blood vessels dilate and sweat is released.

-Hot flashes are handled differently by women.
+Hot flashes are experienced differently by women.
 Attacks can occur up to 30 times a day and last up to several minutes.

-At the same time, the woman feels a strong heartbeat, a rush of heat to her face, after which she breaks through profuse sweat and chills.
-However, sweating can be very intense.
+At the same time, the woman feels a strong heartbeat, a rush of heat to her face, after which she breaks out in profuse sweat and chills.
+In this case, sweating can be very strong.
 Sometimes you even have to change clothes.
 All this leads to the appearance of an unpleasant odor.
-Sometimes attacks are complemented by nausea, headache, anxiety and dizziness.
-All of these symptoms cause self-doubt and depression.
+Sometimes attacks are accompanied by nausea, headache, anxiety and dizziness.
+All these symptoms cause self-doubt and depression.

-The onset of hot flashes can be controlled.
-It is important to analyze the circumstances under which an attack usually occurs and to find out what triggers it.
+The onset of tides can be controlled.
+It is important to analyze the circumstances under which an attack usually occurs and find out what triggers it.
 Remember:

 - Where were you during the attack, what was the temperature there.